Algebraic K-theory of the infinite place: Generalized rings

 \section{Generalized rings}

 In a few brushstrokes, we recall the definition of generalized rings and their modules and some basic properties.
-Everything in this section is due to Durov; see \cite{Durov}, where a much more detailed discussion is found.
+Everything in this section is due to Durov.
+All references in brackets refer to \cite{Durov}, where a much more detailed discussion is found.